tams-cso/tams-club-cal/CONTRIBUTING.md

 ## Deployment

 There are a multitude of platforms that help tams.club run smoothly.
 First of all, **Github** hosts all the code and manages contributions through the issue and pull request system.
 All the text data is stored on **MongoDB**, a NoSQL database that is hosted through their **MongoDB Atlas** platform.
-We also use an **AWS S3 Bucket** to hold our images, from club cover images to profile pictures.
-These are served through the CDN provided from **AWS Cloudfront**.
-Both these AWS services are basically free, based on our minimal usage.
+We also use an **Cloudflare R2 Bucket** to hold our images, from club cover images to profile pictures.
+These are served through the CDN provided by deafult from **Cloudflare** with our domain.
+Both these Cloudflare services remain under the free tier.
 Our app also connects with the **Google Cloud Platform** to sync event data with TAMS Club Calendar Google Calendar, as well as provide the "Login with Google" functionality.
 Finally, the entire website (both frontend and backend Docker instances) are being hosted on a **DigitalOcean Droplet**.
 I ([Michael Zhao](https://github.com/MichaelZhao21)) am actually hosting both these instances on my personal droplet (server), which costs me about $5/month and gives 25GB of disk and 1GB of RAM.

 * [Github](https://www.github.com) - Probably the website you are on right now
 * [MongoDB](https://www.mongodb.com/) - NoSQL Database
 * [MongoDB Atlas](https://www.mongodb.com/atlas) - MongoDB in the cloud!
-* [AWS S3](https://aws.amazon.com/s3/) - AWS Blob Storage solution
+* [Cloudflare R2](https://www.cloudflare.com/products/r2/) - Cloudflare Blob Storage solution
-* [AWS Cloudfront](https://aws.amazon.com/cloudfront/) - AWS content delivery network
 * [Google Cloud Platform](https://cloud.google.com/) - All of Google's cloud computing resources
 * [DigitalOcean](https://www.digitalocean.com/) - Cloud server hosting provider